avanslaars/react-todo-starter/README.md

 This project uses [json-server](https://github.com/typicode/json-server) to provide a local REST service that uses a `.json` file as its data source.
 For more information on how to use json-server, there is an egghead video available: [Egghead.io free video tutorial - Creating demo APIs with json-server](https://egghead.io/lessons/nodejs-creating-demo-apis-with-json-server)

-### Install json-server

-You can install it globally with `npm i -g json-server`.
-This is a one-time setup.

 ### Running json-server

-Be sure to `cd` into the project's root directory.
-From there, run:
+From the project's root directory, run:

-* `json-server -p 8080 db.json`
+* `npm run server`
   * This will run the server on port `8080` and use `db.json` as the data source

 ## Running the Project